DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 The DfE and the provider will contact each other immediately if they get a request for:

-- Rectification of information (Article 16 of GDPR)
+- rectification of information (Article 16 of GDPR)
-- Erasure of information (Article 17 of GDPR)
+- erasure of information (Article 17 of GDPR)
-- Restriction to process information (Article 18 of GDPR) For other types of SAR, the provider must notify the DFE within 5 working days.
+- restriction to process information (Article 18 of GDPR) For other types of SARs, the provider must notify the DFE within 5 working days.

 Data subjects wanting to make an SAR can email the DfE at [becomingateacher@digital.education.gov.uk](mailto:becomingateacher@digital.education.gov.uk?subject=Register%20subject%20access%20request%20%28SAR%29)